 Factors to Consider

-- Heat Level: Some versions include chili or peppers; adjust according to your spice tolerance.
+- Heat Level: Some versions include chili or peppers; adjust to your spice tolerance.

-- Added Preservatives: If you prefer clean labels, look for options without MSG or artificial additives.
+- Added Preservatives: Choose options without MSG or artificial additives for clean labels.

-- Package Size: Buy smaller sizes if you're new to sazón, and larger ones if you cook Latin dishes regularly.
+- Package Size: Buy smaller sizes if new to sazón; larger ones for regular use.

 FAQs About Sazón in English